Isaac-Fate/booxtyp/README.md

 # BooxTyp

 A Typst template for books.
+It is inspired by a LaTeX template [ElegantBook](https://github.com/ElegantLaTeX/ElegantBook).

 ## Example Document